phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProjectFinalReport/SecondCapstoneFinalReport/2ndCapstoneProject_FinalReport.md

 ![png](img/output_132_0.png)

-The above two figures indicate that the longer (shorter) the positive review is, the higher reviewers tend to rate the score.
+The above two figures indicate that the longer (shorter) the positive (negative) review is, the higher reviewers tend to rate the score.

 **Make a heatmap to see where the most reviewers are from**